Federal Student Loans

 Federal Unsubsidized Loan - the interest rate for all students is 3.76% (as of July 1, 2016).
 Interest accrues on unsubsidized loans from the time the loan is disbursed by the school.
 If the borrower does not pay the interest as it accrues, it is capitalized (added to the loan balance).
 The interest is not paid by the federal government.
 This is the key difference between subsidized and unsubsidized student loans.

-Federal Parent PLUS loan - (dependent students only, approval based on credit rating) the interest rate is 6.31% (as of July 1, 2016).
+Federal PLUS loan - (dependent students parents or graduate professionals, approval based on credit rating) the interest rate is 6.31% (as of July 1, 2016).

 - If the student’s eligibility for grants, loans, and/or scholarships does not cover any balance that may remain, a parent will be required to apply for a Federal PLUS loan.
 A parent will need to log into www.studentloans.gov (using their FSA ID from FAFSA) to complete the preapproval form. *Note: This does NOT mean that a parent is taking out a loan, this is only a preapproval to check eligibility.